Getting Alzheimer's Care By Joanne Taylor |

 • Difficulty performing familiar tasks: routine tasks that require sequential steps, such as the kitchen increasingly difficult as the disease progresses.

+• personality changes: changes may occur in mood.
+People with Alzheimer's may begin to be distrustful of others, are anxious or aggressive, show tenacity and social withdrawal.
 It is not a normal part of aging to forget the names of familiar people and objects, and can be a sign of Alzheimer's disease.
 It is normal to forget the names of people you rarely see, but forget the names of relatives of people he sees every day is not normal.

 Alzheimer's disease is progressive, degenerative brain disease that causes more than simple forgetfulness from time to time.
 Finally, Alzheimer's disease causes irreversible mental that destroys a person's ability to remember, reason, learn and imagine.